maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 ```

 ## <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/sub-title-2.jpg">
-During MC-MitM improved variant attacks, we use 11 as the rogue channel while the real channel is 1 since the real AP is operating on channel 1.
-Following are the details of the dataset or network trace files
+In MC-MitM improved variant attacks, the legitimate channel is 1 since the AP operates on channel while the rogue channel is 13.
+The dataset (PCAP files) can be downloaded here.
+These PCAP files can also be viewed online at Cloudshark.
+The following is a description of the dataset or PCAP file.
 1. "Network-traffc-flow-real-channel" is the captured attack traffic on legitimate channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/2799fd9a88d6).
 2. "Network-traffc-flow-rogue-channel" is the captured attack traffic on rogue channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/7efff27036ad).
 3. Access the above cloudshark files and apply the following filters to see respective frames.